h1alexbel/srdataset/README.md

 * `mix.csv` with ready-to-cluster repositories that contain both: numerical and textual vectors.

+If you run container with `-e PUSH_TO_HF=true`, you should expect that after preprocess, we will push output CSV files to the files to the profile, passed to `-e HF_PROFILE`.
+All outputs will be pushed into datasets with `sr-` prefix.

 If you run container with `-e "CLUSTER=true"`, you should have one ZIP file named like `clusters-2024-06-21-18:22.zip` and containing these files: